AWS What Is It? Business Guide to Its Services, Costs and Benefits

 AWS allows its clients to easily self-manage their access to information technology infrastructure, platforms, and software outsourcing.
 Therefore, companies can stop worrying about managing and maintaining their physical servers and instead leverage the services and resources of the AWS cloud.

-As a result, AWS users gain greater flexibility to scale their operations and free up internal resources to focus on their growth and innovation.
+As a result, AWS users gain greater flexibility to scale their operations.
+Furthermore, they free up internal resources to focus on their growth and innovation.

 AWS allows companies to: